racmeh/Test11/README.md

 - About:

 Information distributed over space time over a map about a particular event (here T20 World Cup, 2016).
-Also includes signup, login and tracking of users.
+Also includes signup, login, addition of info and tracking of users.

 - Launching project: